benz0li/ghc-musl/README.md

 There is currently no GHC binary distribution for Alpine Linux (AArch64) available!
-:exclamation: One must use the `--system-ghc --no-install-ghc` flags when using `stack` with the image for the `arm64/v8` architecture.
+:exclamation: One must use the `--no-install-ghc --system-ghc` flags when using `stack` with the image for the `arm64/v8` architecture.

 ## Similar projects